Rares1707/University-Projects/README.md

-For the time being I only use this so I don't delete my homework by mistake.
-This repository DOES NOT contain all of my university projects, only the ones I am currently working on.
+For the time being, I only use this to prevent accidentally deleting my homework.
+This repository contains only the university projects I am currently working on, NOT all of them.